josephjunker/discrete-probabilities-ts/WISHLIST.md

 I would like to use eslint.
 The lint settings should be as strict as possible while not alerting on existing patterns within the codebase.

+It would be very nice to generate documentation pages from the docstrings in the codebase.
+I know this is tractable, I just haven't spent the time to set it up.

 ### Performance improvements

 Zero work has gone into sampling performance.
 There's probably a ton of room for improvement.
 An immutable hashmap is used as the basic data structure; this could probably be made more efficient using a mutable one (though it would have to properly support custom hashing and equality operators.)